-'Book quality' In the context of the Capital Risk section of the Barclays PLC Annual Report, changes in RWAs caused by factors such as underlying customer behaviour or demographics leading to changes in risk profile.
+'Book quality' In the context of the Capital Risk section of the Barclays PLC Annual Report (or equivalent section in quarterly or half yearly results), changes in RWAs caused by factors such as underlying customer behaviour or demographics leading to changes in risk profile.

-'Book size' In the context of the Capital Risk section of the Barclays PLC Annual Report, changes in RWAs driven by business activity, including net originations or repayments.
+'Book size' In the context of the Capital Risk section of the Barclays PLC Annual Report (or equivalent section in quarterly or half yearly results), changes in RWAs driven by business activity, including net originations or repayments.

-'Bounce Back Loan Scheme (BBLS)' A UK Government (British Business Bank) backed loan scheme which allowed small and mediumsized businesses to borrow between £2,000 and £50,000.
+'Bounce Back Loan Scheme (BBLS)' A UK Government (British Business Bank) backed loan scheme which allowed SMEs to borrow between £2,000 and £50,000.
 The UK Government guarantees 100% of the loan and pays the first 12 months of interest on behalf of the borrowers, subject to terms and conditions.
+The scheme closed on 31 March 2021.